SpecFlowOSS/Getting-Started-Step-By-Step/index.rst

 The guide is written based on the assumption that you already have a basic understand of C#.

+Before you start with SpecFlow, you need to familiarise yourself with Behavior Driven Development (BDD).
+Therefore we recommend that you read our Getting Started with Behavior Driven Development and Glossary.

 If you like to use additional automation libraries for the UI that can be used together with SpecFlow (e.g. Selenium), you can check the `Bookshop example Intro <https://docs.specflow.org/projects/specflow/en/latest/Getting-Started/Getting-Started-With-An-Example.html>`_ . for learning how a web application can be automated with Specflow and Selenium.

 .. toctree::